-That’s what we initially heard about traveling to Venice.
+That’s what we initially heard about traveling to Venice, the “City of Water.”
 Yes, mobs can often choke the quaint canals in summer.
 But early February is an ideal time to visit.
-Less people mean shorter lines into sights and more room once inside.
+Less people means shorter lines into sights and more room once inside.
 We even got a preview of the upcoming Carnival festivities with the early arrival of masqueraders in full costume.

 Entering St. Mark’s Square is an awe-inspiring experience for its sheer enormity.

 Considered one of the most beautiful squares in the world, Piazza San Marco (St. Mark’s Square) is as elegant as it is enormous.
 Our eyes immediately turned to the namesake St Mark’s Basilica with its Middle Eastern influences and gold mosaics.
 Nearby Palazzo Ducale (Doge’s Palace) shines as a Gothic architectural masterpiece.
 We could only imagine this scene at the height of Carnival with masked revelers taking over the square.
 After visiting both structures, we broke up our Grancereal snack biscuits to take part in the popular tourist activity of feeding pigeons.
 Note to self for future visits: always have hand sanitizer.

 Just off the square, the achingly beautiful Ponte dei Sospiri (Bridge of Sighs) hangs in mid-air, as if suspended on a cloud.
 In the Middle Ages, guards granted prisoners one last look of Venice before hauling them away to a cold, stone prison cell.
 It must’ve been agony.

 In our guidebook, Rick Steves mentions that most tourists fail to see 80% of Venice, meaning they only focus on the main sights.